roghayefallahi/roghayefallahi/README.md

 ### A few things about me

 - 🎓 I have a bachelor's degree in IT engineering
-- 💻 I'm PHP Developer
+- 💻 I'm a Front-end Developer
 - 📍 I'm from Iran
-- 🤓 I'm thirsty to learn.
+- 🤓 I’m thirsty for learning.